 Eligibility requirements on proposal

-• Proposal should refer to a planning project for an international call for proposals.
+• Proposal shall refer to a planning project for an international call for proposals.
 International call for proposals refers to a call for proposals where applications are evaluated in international competition.

 • Proposal shall refer to a planning grant for either:

 - En Horisont Europa‑utlysning.
-This can be an open and published call for proposals or a call for proposals published in a work programme.
-A link to the specific the call for proposals or to the relevant work programme should be attached.
+This can be an open and published call for proposals or a call for proposals published in a work program.
+A link to the specific the call for proposals or to the relevant work program should be attached.

 - Another international call for proposals.
 A direct link to the published and open the call for proposals should be attached.

-• Proposal must be written in Swedish or English.
+• Proposal should be written in Swedish or English.

 • Proposal should follow the instructions under the heading “ How to apply”.

 • The grant applied for may constitute a maximum of 80 percent of the planning project's eligible costs.
-This requires at least 20 percent own funding from the applicant party or parties.
+This requires at least 20 percent of the funding own applicant from the Support party or parties.

-• Applications that meet our eligibility requirements will proceed to assessment.
-In the assessment, we look at how much potential your idea has, how realistic it is and who will implement the project.
+• Applications that meet our eligibility requirements criteria will be forwarded to assessment.
+In the assessment, we look at how big potential your idea is, how realistic it is and who will implement the project.

 What do we assess?

-The planning project should be in line with aim and objective of the identified international the call for proposals and is assessed against the criteria below.
-If the international proposal has specific eligibility requirements for self funding, it is important that the applicant describes how they plan to meet these eligibility requirements and secure the necessary self-funding to carry out the main project.
+The planning project should be in line with aim and objective for the identified international the call for proposals and assessed against the criteria below.
+If the international proposal has specific eligibility requirements on its own funding, it is important that they applicant describe how they plan to meet these eligibility requirements and secure the necessary self-financing to carry out the main project.

 When assessing applications, we look at three main criteria: